Includes information on business customs, travel advisory, visa requirements, acceptable business etiquette, dress, business cards, gifts, etc.

 No alcohol, pork products, controlled substances, or pornographic materials may be imported into or used in Kuwait.
 If prohibited items are discovered in a traveler’s effects, he or she may be arrested and prosecuted.

 Passports and visas are required for U.S. citizens traveling to Kuwait.
 U.S. citizens can obtain visitor visas at the port of entry.
 International hotels in Kuwait frequently offer a service to facilitate the visa process and reduce time at the airport to acquire a visa.
 Travelers who overstay their visas may face serious fines when leaving Kuwait.
 Travelers attempting to leave Kuwait without paying traffic or other fines may not be allowed to leave.
 A Ministry of Justice office is located in Kuwait’s International Airport for passengers who wish to settle any fines before departure.
 This includes travelers proceeding via Kuwait to and from Iraq.
-For further information on entry and exit requirements, please see our Foreign Entry Requirements brochure for more information on Kuwait and other countries.
 Visit the Kuwait Information Office – USA website for the most current visa information.
 Travelers may contact Kuwait’s diplomatic missions in Washington, D.C. and Los Angeles, CA:

 Embassy of the State of Kuwait